TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

-Med (ArrowRight) - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop Del (End) - Delete all files on Flash (Strings and Config) L12 (PageDown) - Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Kbd (ArrowDwn] - Keyboard to write macros - ADD to macro NeXT keybrd ESC quit EXE send+quit Sav (Cfg) Info and File List to sent Serial Monitor and Text/Macro and Config files saved
+Med (ArrowRight) - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop Del (End) - Delete all files on Flash (Strings and Config) L12 (PageDown) - Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Kbd (ArrowDwn] - A-Z 0-9 keyboard send keys.
+ADD to list NXT keybrd ESC quit EXE send + quit Sav (Cfg) Info and File List to sent Serial Monitor and Text/Macro and Config files saved

+Text Strings:
-Text Strings: Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with 1 to 6 followed by the string to be assigned to S1/T1-S12/T12 If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed If current Layer is A then S1/T1-S6/T6 changed, layer B S7/T7-S12/T12 changed Send new Text for Key [M4] - start with 0 end with LF End text string with LF.
-To send numbers use RealTerm - see the picture below
+Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with <1 to <6 followed by the string to be assigned to S1/T1-S12/T12 - end string with >
+If current Layout is L3 then S1 to S6 changed if Layout is L4 then T1 to T6 changed
+If current Layer is A then S1/T1-S6/T6 changed, layer B S7/T7-S12/T12 changed Send new Text for Key [M4] - start with <0 end with >

+Keyboard:
+The keyboard is hasr 5 pages: For example for page a-z + space each key has three keys assigned such as abc, def, ghi.
+To select a or b or c press the abc key once, twice or thrice - to add it to the macro press the ADD key else press another macro key or press NXT for the next keyboard page.
+Press ESC(ape) to leave the keyboard or on page 5 press the EXE key to send the macro to the PC.
+The macro's on page are simultaneous pressed keys such as Control+Alt+Delete (max 6 keys in macro) To send this sequence press CTR ADD ALT ADD SHF SHF SHF (3-times for del function) ADD then EXE To send a sequence such as WinKey + r press GUI ADD NXT pqr key 3 x ADD NXT 4 x EXE Other macros from pages 1 to 5 can be up to 200 characters Macros sent to the PC from the builtin keyboard will be saved as KeyBrdMacro2 if of simultaneous type (6 keys max pressed together)
+Macros sent to the PC from the builtin keyboard will be saved as KeyBrdMacro1 if of sequential type (200 chars max) Combining macros of both types will be added later Assigning these macros to M1 - M12 will be added later
 ```
 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.